songi-kim/songi-kim.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I develop mathematical models and practical optimization approaches for scheduling and operational decision-making in additive manufacturing.
-My work is motivated by real-world challenges faced by AM service providers and considers both production and supply chain perspectives.
-I also explore how shared additive manufacturing gives rise to new supply chain structures and dynamics.
+I am a researcher working at the intersection of production scheduling, additive manufacturing, and supply chain operations.
+I use mathematical modeling and optimization to address real-world operational challenges faced by AM service providers.
+I am also interested in how shared additive manufacturing gives rise to new supply chain structures and dynamics.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.